MarkAdell/my_articles/README.md

 As you can see, we are giving specific instructions on how to compute the desired result.
 We manually implemented the filtering logic by looping through the array and populating the `evenNumbers` array based on a condition.

-Now, let's see how we can do the same thing using declarative code:
+Now, let's see how do it using declarative code:

 ```javascript
 // Declarative approach